The Storey: History

 Over the years, the building has been housed the City Art Gallery, the public library, a girls’ grammar school, and from the 1950s to 1982, Lancaster College of Art.

-The opening art exhibition, held in 1889, included paintings by Gainsborough, Constable, and Canaletto.
+The opening art exhibition, held in 1889, included paintings by Gainsborough, Constable and Canaletto.
 The art collection included paintings by local artists including Samuel John "Lamorna" Birch and William Hoggatt.
 In the 1960s there were touring exhibitions of works by Picasso, Matisse, and Francis Bacon.
 The art collection was moved in 1968 to Lancaster City Museum.

 By the 1980s the gallery was rarely used, but in 1991 a group of local artists re-established it as the Storey Gallery, and delivered a continuous programme of over 100 exhibitions of contemporary art until 2013.
-The exhibition programme included one-person shows by Andy Goldsworthy, Gillian Ayres, Basil Beattie, Michael Brennand-Wood, Simon Callery, Anthony Green, Albert Irvin, Michael Kenny, Sophie Ryder, and Richard Wilson, plus touring exhibitions from Japan, Spain, and Italy, and a variety of curated group shows.
+The exhibition programme included one-person shows by Andy Goldsworthy, Gillian Ayres, Basil Beattie, Simon Callery, Anthony Green, Albert Irvin, Michael Kenny, Sophie Ryder and Richard Wilson, plus touring exhibitions from Japan, Spain, and Italy, and a variety of curated group shows.
 In 1998 the walled gardens behind the institute were laid out as an art work, The Tasting Garden, by Mark Dion.

 In the early 21st century the institute was converted into a multi-use building by Lancaster City Council, and was renamed The Storey.
-It provided accommodation for small businesses, a café, galleries and exhibitions areas, workshops, and an information centre.
-The architects were Mason Gillibrand Architects of Caton.
+It provided accommodation for small businesses, a café, galleries and exhibitions areas, workshops and an information centre.

 Architecture

 Main building

 The building is constructed in sandstone ashlar with slate roofs, and is in Jacobean Revival style.
 It has façades on two fronts, with a turret on the corner.
 The turret is octagonal, with a lead dome surmounted by a spirelet.
 The building is in two storeys plus attics, above which are gables, some shaped and some segmental.
-Inside the building, on the first floor, is a curved window containing stained glass designed by Jowett of Shrigley and Hunt depicting representations of the arts.
+Inside the building, on the first floor, is a curved window containing stained glass designed by E H Jewett of Shrigley and Hunt depicting representations of the arts.
 Also on this floor is a top-lit exhibition gallery.